Djokovic–Nadal rivalry

-The tennis rivalry between Novak Djokovic and Rafael Nadal is the most prolific in men's tennis in the Open Era.
-It is widely considered by players, coaches, and pundits to be among the greatest rivalries in tennis history.
-The pair have contested at least one professional match every year since 2006, and the ATP Tour listed the rivalry as the third-greatest of the 2000s decade, despite only starting in 2006.
+The tennis rivalry between Novak Djokovic and Rafael Nadal was the most prolific in men's tennis in the Open Era.
+It is widely considered by players, coaches, and pundits as among the greatest rivalries in the history of the sport and by many as the greatest.
+The pair contested at least one professional match every year from 2006 to 2022, and in 2024.
+Nadal and Djokovic are statistically two of the most successful male players in the history of the sport.